-Genesis’ sophomore album is pretty, but it drags in places.
+Genesis became a full-fledged progressive rock band with their second album.
+Trespass is pretty but isn’t as engaging as their subsequent progressive rock records.
 It’s a mellow set of songs based around twelve-string guitar, and dynamic closer ‘The Knife’ is the clear standout.
-The introduction of Phil Collins on drums for follow-up Nursery Cryme gave the band more impetus.
+The introduction of Phil Collins on drums for the follow-up Nursery Cryme gave the band more impetus.

 Wind & Wuthering is Genesis’ second album of 1976 and their last as a quartet.
 It’s uneven – classics like ‘Blood on the Rooftops’ and ‘Eleventh Earl of Marr’ share space with second-tier material like Banks’ ‘All In A Mouse’s Night’.
 It could gave been much stronger – it’s a shame that Steve Hackett contributions like ‘Inside and Out’ and ‘It’s Yourself’ were relegated to b-sides.

 Genesis became the first band to place five singles from the same album in the Billboard 100 with Invisible Touch.
-The simpler arrangements and radio-friendly production made their material accessible to a wider audience, but also alienated long-term fans.
-The material is generally tuneful and memorable though – the title track is a pop earworm while they revisit their prog heritage with ‘Domino’ and ‘The Brazilian’.
+The simpler arrangements and radio-friendly production made their material accessible to a wider audience but also alienated long-term fans.
+The material, however, is usually tuneful and memorable.
+The title track is a pop earworm while they revisit their prog heritage with ‘Domino’ and ‘The Brazilian’.

-Genesis’ eleventh album was self-titled to reflect its collaborative nature.
-Banks, Collins, and Rutherford came to the studio with no material prepared, and worked up these songs from jams.
+Genesis’ twelfth album was self-titled to reflect its collaborative nature.
+Banks, Collins, and Rutherford came to the studio with no material prepared and worked up these songs from jams.
 The first side is fantastic, with ‘Mama’, ‘That’s All’, and the progressive rock of ‘Home By The Sea’.
 The second side is uneven, particularly the much-derided ‘Illegal Alien’.

 Genesis’ first album as a quintet was a huge step up; the introduction of guitarist Steve Hackett and drummer Phil Collins added power and personality.
 The record’s main attractions are the three lengthy and macabre progressive rock epics – ‘The Musical Box’, ‘The Return of the Giant Hogweed’, and the bass-driven ‘The Fountain of Salmacis’.
 The shorter songs are good too – the theatrical ‘Harold the Barrel’ and the pretty ‘Seven Stones’ are great deep cuts.

 Genesis and Phil Collins were already stars by the time they recorded ABACAB, but to their credit they challenged themselves.
-Material that they felt sounded too similar to past triumphs was discarded – outtakes like ‘Paperlate’ and ‘Submarine’ are often excellent.
+Material that they felt sounded too similar to past triumphs was discarded – as a result, outtakes like ‘Paperlate’ and ‘Submarine’ that turn up on Extra Tracks 1976 to 1982 are often excellent.
 The songs that made the cut are often fascinating – pieces like ‘Keep It Dark’ and ‘Dodo/Lurker’ are among Genesis’ most intense moments, while the title track is a terrific pop song.

 Phil Collins emerged as a songwriter on Duke.
 He wrote ‘Misunderstanding’ which, along with ‘Turn It On Again’, took a Genesis album to the top of the UK charts for the first time.
 Balancing the pop hits, there’s art-rock material like the ten minutes of ‘Duke’s Travels’.
 Duke serves as a grand summary of Genesis’ merits.